 From 1991-1994 I took a Bmus degree at Birmingham University and studied piano with Alison Pottinger at the Birmingham Conservatoire.
 During these three years I specialised in performance, electronic composition and orchestration, going on to do a Masters in Performance Studies at the Birmingham Conservatoire from 1995-1997.
 During this time I performed in master classes, including those with Peter Donohoe and Philip Martin, and was a finalist in several competitions.

-I have now worked in music education for over twenty years and have gradually developed my skills as a songwriter and arranger.
+I have now worked in music education for over twenty years and have gradually developed my skills as a composer.
 The Music Shakers CD project was a great opportunity to try new styles and technologies, and I am really pleased to have worked with Starshine Music, Out of The Ark Music and Edgy Productions more recently.
 My latest piano compositions will be available through Forsyths later in the year.

 It is a privilege to be a musician and to be able to share my music with others in so many different ways.
 I hope you enjoy exploring the site and listening to my music.